peterhanania/Discord-Package/README.md

 ### Notice

-This project **does not** store any information, and does not have any third party services.
+This project **does not** store any information, and does not have any third party services other than google analytics.
 If you would like to self host it yourself, you could follow the following instructions.

 ### Production Deployment